thebrisly/my-first-website/README.md

 - Information about the web page, like the title, belongs within the "head" of the page.

-- Anchor tags (<a>) are used to link to internal pages, external pages or content on the same page.
+- Anchor tags ("a") are used to link to internal pages, external pages or content on the same page.
 - Comments are written in HTML using the following syntax: "!-- comment --"